-Delight in Disorder: Making the Poetry Miscellany in Early Modern England
+Delight in Disorder: Making the English Miscellany

 Delight in Disorder traces the development of the poetry collection as both an object and an engine of imaginative writing in early modern England.
 Identifying an active poetic practice in commercial habits of arranging lyrics, this project argues that gathered poetry reflects a creative struggle with the contingencies of textual production.
 Books that now strain expectations of design and coherence record a series of experiments with the poetic affordances of collected writing, as well the process through which modern readers have forgotten this early history.

 “Gathered by Invention: Additive Forms and Inference in Gascoigne’s Poesy,” Modern Language Quarterly 76.4 (2015): 413–445.